quii/learn-go-with-tests/http-handlers-revisited.md

 Now that we've decoupled ourselves from any specific implementation detail around registration writing the code for our handler is straightforward and follows the responsibilities described earlier.

-This simplicitly is reflected in our tests
+This simplicity is reflected in our tests

 ### The tests!